x13a/Silence/README.md

 - allow numbers that you have called
 - allow numbers with toll-free codes (ex: 800)
 - allow a third call from the same number within five minutes (cache constraint)
-- allow temporary mobile numbers from incoming text messages
+- allow mobile numbers from incoming text messages temporarily
 - allow numbers that passed STIR verification (android 11)

 If app rejects calls from contacts on android 10, allow contacts permission manually in